uyentmai271/uyentmai271/README.md

 <h2 align="center">Hi there 👋 I'm Uyen Mai</h2>

 <p align="center">
-  Graduate Student • Business & Data Analyst in Training • Builder of Practical Systems & Dashboards
+  M.S.
+Computer Systems Technology, Business Administration | Business Analytics | Insurance & Retail Background
 </p>

 ---

 ### 👩‍💻 About Me
-I’m currently pursuing a **Master of Science in Computer Systems Technology (Business Administration concentration)** at LSUS.
+I’m currently pursuing a Master of Science in Computer Systems Technology with a concentration in Business Administration.

-With **6+ years of experience in the non-life insurance industry**, I am transitioning into a **Business/Data Analyst** role — combining industry expertise, analytical thinking, and hands-on technical skills.
+With 6+ years of experience in the non-life insurance and retail industry, I am transitioning into a **Business/Data Analyst** role — combining industry expertise, analytical thinking, and hands-on technical skills.

 I enjoy:
 - Building **data-driven applications and dashboards**